-Loaded with pumpkin-y goodness, these delicious and easy pumpkin pie bars are the perfect addition to any Thanksgiving or Christmas spread.
+Loaded with pumpkin goodness, these delicious and easy pumpkin pie bars are the perfect addition to any Thanksgiving or Christmas spread.

 If your family is anything like mine, pumpkin pie is a staple at every Thanksgiving dinner.

-These pumpkin pie bars have a healthy twist on top of the traditional pumpkin pie so you can enjoy your turkey dinner with all the fixings.
+These pumpkin pie bars have a healthy twist on the traditional pumpkin pie so you can enjoy your turkey dinner with all the fixings.

 You can have your cake and eat it too (well, pumpkin pie in this case).